lbelzile/math80667a/docs/02-hypothesis_testing.md

 We want to choose an experimental design and a test statistic that leads to high power, so that this power is as close as possible to one.
 Minimally, the power of the test should be $\alpha$ because we reject the null hypothesis $\alpha$ fraction of the time even when $\mathscr{H}_0$ is true.
 Power depends on many criteria, notably

-- the effect size: the bigger the difference between the postulated value for $\theta_0$ under $\mathscr{H}_0$ and the observed behaviour, the easier it is to departures from $\theta_0$.
+- the effect size: the bigger the difference between the postulated value for $\theta_0$ under $\mathscr{H}_0$ and the observed behaviour, the easier it is to detect departures from $\theta_0$.
 (Figure \@ref(fig:power3)); it's easier to spot an elephant in a room than a mouse.
-- variability: the less noisy your data, the easier it is to detect differences between the curves (big differences are easier to spot, as Figure \@ref(fig:power2) shows);
+- variability: the less noisy your data, the easier it is to assess that the observed differences are genuine), as Figure \@ref(fig:power2) shows);
-- the sample size: the more observation, the higher our ability to detect significative differences because the amount of evidence increases as we gather more observations.^[The standard error decreases with sample size $n$ at a rate (typically) of $n^{-1/2}$.
+- the sample size: the more observation, the higher our ability to detect significative differences because the amount of evidence increases as we gather more observations.^[Specifically, the standard error decreases with sample size $n$ at a rate (typically) of $n^{-1/2}$.
 The null distribution also becomes more concentrated as the sample size increase.]
 In experimental designs, the power also depends on how many observations are allocated to each group.^[While the default is to assign an equal number to each subgroup, power may be maximized by specifying different sample size in each group if the variability of the measurement differ in these groups.]
 - the choice of test statistic: there is a plethora of possible statistics to choose from as a summary of the evidence against the null hypothesis.
 While some are clearly inferior, some less powerful choice may be preferable.
 For example, rank-based statistics discard information about the observed values of the response, focusing instead on their relative ranking.
 The resulting tests are typically less powerful, but they are less sensible to model assumption, model misspecification and outliers.

 Changing the value of $\alpha$ has an impact on the power, since larger values of $\alpha$ move the cutoff towards the bulk of the distribution.
 It entails a higher percentage of rejection also when the alternative is false.
 However, the value of $\alpha$ is fixed beforehand to control the type I error (avoid judicial mistakes).
 The power corresponds to the red shaded area on the right panel of Figure \@ref(fig:compareFnullalternative), would become larger if we moved the cutoff value lower, corresponding to larger $\alpha$.